AdobeDocs/experience-manager-cloud-service.en/help/operations/maintenance.md

 ### Version Purge {#version-purge}

+[!NOTE] AEM Guides customers should not configure Version Purge.

 #### Version Purge Defaults {#version-purge-defaults}

 <!-- For version purging, environments with an id higher than **TBD** have the following default values: -->

 Currently, purging is not enabled by default, but this will change in the future.
-Environments that were created before the default purging is enabled will have the following defaults:

 Environments that were created after the default purging is enabled will have the following default values: